nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Filter recipe by price: `fp COMPARATOR PRICE`

-Filters the recipes in the RecipeBook by price according to the comparator specified.
+This command filters the recipes in your recipe book by price according to the comparator specified.

 Format: `fp COMPARATOR PRICE`